lirkas/ESM-Tweaks/README.md

 Few other minor changes and improvements have been made, such as displaying block and tool infos in-game for block breaking tests and debugging, or fixing the AI assignement process being sometimes done twice for each entity.

+## Installation

+Download the .jar file from [Releases](https://github.com/lirkas/esm-tweaks/releases/latest) and put it in the `minecraft/mods` folder.

 ## Planned Features and Fixes

 See [Todo](/docs/TODO.md).